 The great advantage of inbound links is that, even if they don’t attract a lot of traffic, they contribute to SEO, so being linked also improves organic traffic.

 And where can link your SaaS?
 Well, it depends on what your SaaS does.
 Thematic forums, Reddit, etc. are great sources of traffic where you can find people interested in your product and where you can find contacts from your environment.
 But you always need to consider common sense and education: linking your SaaS where no one has asked you and where no one can be interested will result, as we warned above, in you being seen as a spammer rather than an interesting option.

-We have seen three sources of traffic for SaaS companies that are more or less passive.
+We have seen main sources of traffic for SaaS companies that are more or less passive.
 In part two we will see the other three traffic sources: email, social networks and advertising that require much more participation by the owners of the SaaS, so they are traffic sources for active SaaS companies.

 You can learn more about traffic for SaaS in Nementio blog.